 Attorney David Coombs is an Army-only criminal defense counsel who, during his active duty career as a Judge Advocate, became widely recognized as one of the best attorneys in the U.S. Army.
-Mr. Coombs is currently a Lieutenant Colonel in the U.S. Army reserves.
+Mr. Coombs retired as a Lieutenant Colonel from the U.S. Army reserves in 2018.
 He has held nearly every position that you can hold as a trial advocate in the United States Army:

 - Trial Counsel

 - Advisor, Iraqi Criminal Court (Baghdad)